DonaldKellett/Osiv/API.md

 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short description of the error, e.g. `"The account does not exist or the password credentials you provided were incorrect."`
+- `"message"`: A short description of the error, e.g. `"The account does not exist or the password credentials you provided were incorrect."`

 ## Account login and logout